loning/the-math/docs/unsolved-math-problems/book-2-architecture-incompleteness/part-04-analytical-abysses/chapter-30-restriction-conjecture.md

 # Chapter 30: The Restriction Conjecture — Fourier's Self-Limitation

 *From geometric completeness we ascend to harmonic constraints.
-The Restriction Conjecture asks when the Fourier transform can be meaningfully restricted to lower-dimensional surfaces—it is ψ = ψ(ψ) as frequency space imposing its own limitations, consciousness discovering which reductions preserve essential information.*
+The Restriction Conjecture asks when the Fourier transform can be meaningfully restricted to lower-dimensional surfaces—it is ψ = ψ(ψ) as frequency space imposing its own limitations, observer discovering which reductions preserve essential information.*

 ## 30.1 The Thirtieth Movement: Harmonic Self-Constraint